Summer 2022 Garden Care

 Mycorrhiza inoculant can be applied spring through fall.
-Our Soluble Root Zone_organic mycorrhiza formulation is best to use in early summer and applied to individual plants.
-When the monsoon rains kick in, then the granular can be broadcast around the base of established plants where the rain will germinate the spores.
+Our Soluble Root Zone_organic mycorrhiza and formulation is best to use in early summer and poured onto individual plants.
+When the monsoons are active, then the Granular Root Zone_organic mycorrhiza can be broadcast around the base of established plants where the rain will germinate the spores.

 © All articles, videos and images are copyrighted by WATERWISE Gardening, LLC.

 Republishing an entire WATERWISE Gardening blog post or article is prohibited without written permission.
 Please feel free to share a short excerpt with a link back to the article on social media websites, such as Facebook.